yumaryvasquez/CheckerSpotButterflies/contact.md

 permalink: /contact/
 ---

-If you have any questions, feel free to contact Yumary Vasquez through twitter or email.
+If you have any questions...